pau-lo/feature-selection-using-boruta/README.md

 # feature-selection-using-boruta

-Boruta feature selection using a simple dataset.
+Feature selection using boruta and saving the best features in a .csv file.